Advancement Selection Board Panel Members

 5. Physical and Mental Fitness (Where Applicable): Maintaining Standards

-In certain organizations, particularly military and law enforcement, physical and mental fitness are paramount.
+In certain organizations, particularly military and law enforcement, physical and mental fitness are essential.
 The ASB panel will assess a candidate's physical condition, mental resilience, and overall ability to withstand the demands of the position.
 This often involves a review of physical fitness assessments, medical records, and evidence of stress management skills.
-Candidates should be prepared to demonstrate their commitment to maintaining a high level of physical and mental fitness.
+Think about it: candidates should be prepared to demonstrate their commitment to maintaining a high level of physical and mental fitness.
 This may include participation in relevant training programs or evidence of activities promoting physical and mental well-being.

 Preparing for the ASB: Maximizing Your Chances